acarrab/acarrab.github.io/Content/school_work/fun_courses.md

 # Fun/Recommended Clemson Courses to take

-These are classes I have taken out of interest/thought would help me with my academic goals.
+These are classes I have taken out of interest or thought would help me with my academic goals.

 ### Fall 2017